Ascension Island: Discovery

-On March 25, 1501, the Portuguese navigator João da Nova sighted the island on Ascension Day (which fell on 21 May that year) and named it Ilha da Ascensão after this feast day.
+Two Portuguese chronicles suggest that João da Nova leading the third armada to India discovered Ascension in 1501.
+Da Nova is variously said to have sailed from Lisbon on 1 March, 5 March, 11 March, 26–27 March or 10 April.
+João de Barros wrote that passing eight degrees beyond the equator, towards the south, an island was found to which the name Concepcão was given whilst Damião de Góis’ later chronicle described the sighting of an island south of the line which was named Conçeicam.
+Several references suggest the island was rediscovered and named Ascension by Afonso de Albuquerque in 1503 on Ascension Day.

 Dry and barren, the island had little appeal for passing ships except for collecting fresh meat, and was not claimed for the Portuguese Crown.
 Mariners could hunt for the numerous seabirds and the enormous female green turtles that laid their eggs on the sandy beaches.
 The Portuguese also introduced goats as a potential source of meat for future mariners.

 In February 1701, HMS Roebuck, commanded by William Dampier, sank in the common anchoring spot in Clarence Bay to the northwest of the island.
 Sixty men survived for two months until they were rescued.
 Almost certainly, after a few days they found the strong water spring in the high interior of the island, in what is now called Breakneck Valley (there is a much smaller water source, lower on the mountain, which was named Dampier's Drip by people who probably misinterpreted Dampier's story).

 It is possible, but disputed, that the island was sometimes used as an open prison for criminal mariners, although there is only one documented case of such an exile, a Dutch ship's officer, Leendert Hasenbosch, set ashore at Clarence Bay as a punishment for sodomy in May 1725.
 British mariners found the Dutchman's tent, belongings and diary in January 1726; the man's remains were not found.
 His diary was published in translation in London later that same year, under the title Sodomy Punish'd.

 Organised settlement

 Organised settlement of Ascension Island began in 1815, when the British garrisoned it as a precaution after imprisoning Napoleon on Saint Helena to the southeast.
-On 22 October the Cruizer-class brig-sloops Zenobia and Peruvian claimed the island for King George III.
+On 22 October, the Cruizer-class brig-sloops Zenobia and Peruvian claimed the island for King George III.
 The Royal Navy designated the island as a stone frigate, HMS Ascension, with the classification of "Sloop of War of the smaller class".

 The location of the island made it a useful stopping-point for ships and communications.
 The Royal Navy used the island as a victualling station for ships, particularly those of the West Africa Squadron working against the slave trade.
 A garrison of Royal Marines was based at Ascension from 1823 and Colonel Edward Nicolls became the first commandant.